 A few weeks ago, I filled in a form on my old swimming club’s website.
 They take children from five years old and Libby has been asking to go for months.
 I haven’t heard back from them yet but I know it won’t be long before Libby is in that pool that I spent so much time in.
 Ploughing up and down, developing a competitive spirit.
 Following in my footsteps.

-Only now, more than thirty years after I started swimming up and down that pool, somebody has finally developed a decent chlorine-resistant swimming costume.
+Only now, more than thirty years after I started swimming up and down that pool, somebody has finally developed a decent chlorine resistant swimming costume.

-Introducing Halocline from Simply Swim
+Halocline chlorine resistant swimwear from Simply Swim

 It was totally by chance that Simply Swim got in touch just after I’d booked Libby in for swimming club.
-They asked if I wanted to review some new chlorine-resistant swimwear and I must admit, I was dubious.
+They asked if I wanted to review some new chlorine resistant swimwear and I must admit, I was dubious.
 But mercifully, Halocline are totally different.

 For a start, the costumes are available in a range of styles.
 Not just the one plain colour that was my only option as a child.
 The styles are fabulous and suit every taste.
 From leisure suits to bikinis to suits you’d wear for competitive swimming.

-Trying out the range
+Trying out the chlorine resistant range

 This week has been the first time in ages I’ve found the time to swim.
-So I’ve put a couple of the Halocline suits through their paces.
+So I’ve put a couple of the Halocline chlorine resistant swim suits through their paces.
 I tried out the sleek zip back swimsuit, which I will use for playing water polo.
 This came up slightly larger in size than I anticipated.

 This was based on the chlorine resistant monstrosities of old, which were always a bit tight.
 I had gone for a size larger than normal and next time I buy one, I’ll go for my usual size.
 But aside from that, it was incredibly comfortable and felt great in the water.